micky2001/micky2001/README.md

 <p align="left">I'm <b>SUBHASHREE DASH<b> from india.
 I'm passionate about technology and software development, and I love to explore new ideas and projects.
 Here's a bit more about me:</p>

-- 🔭 I'm currently working as an Associate Software Engineer at Hexaware Technologies.
+- 🔭 I am currently working as a Associate Software Engineer at Hexaware Technologies.
+Previously worked at Cognizant as a Data Analyst Intern, Research Develoapment intern at R&D Institute india & at ICT Health as a Jr. Software Engineer Intern.

 - 📚 I'm constantly learning and currently focused on Web3.0 & Blockchain.
 Learning is a never-ending journey, and I'm always excited to acquire new skills.